 Overview of Black Hat SEO Techniques

 Search engine rankings matter, these rankings make or break a website’s success, and these are what makes SEO a challenging work.
-In the times where the competition is tough, and you will always have someone coming up with better content, Black Hat SEO Techniques are very tempting to use as a shortcut.
+However, in the times where the competition is tough, and you will always have someone coming up with better content, Black Hat SEO Techniques are very tempting to use as a shortcut.
 In this post, we will discuss what black hat SEO is and what ways people implement it on their sites.

 What [The heck] is black hat SEO?